There’s some excellent Irish toasts. There’s some terrible ones, too.

 5. A pot of gold

-Next up is another Irish toast for good luck.
+Next up is another short Irish toast for good luck.
 This one packs plenty of the symbols of Ireland into a handful of sentences.

 But it’s a gentle toast that wishes luck, happiness, and wealth.
 It’s typically made as glasses are raised to the bride and groom.